 How To Land Meetings w/ Cold Email

 Takipi is a tool that helps developers understand when their code breaks in production.
-It can be a tough sell to developers since it requires an installation on a live server.
+However, it can be a tough sell to developers because it requires installation on a live server.

 Yet Iris Shoor, co-founder of Takipi, managed to get five installations from successful cold email alone — 1.5x more than what she got through introductions (without a sales rep or sales manager).